How Trust Decanting Works

 Sometimes a trust needs to be updated, but the terms do not allow simple amendments.
 This statute gives a trustee a practical alternative.
-If the trustee has discretion over distributions, the trustee can appoint part or all of the trust property into a new trust, provided the move meets several conditions designed to protect everyone involved.
+If the trustee has discretion over distributions, they can appoint part or all of the trust property into a new trust.
+The move must meet several conditions designed to protect everyone involved.

 A trustee who has the discretion under the terms of a testamentary instrument or irrevocable inter vivos agreement to make distributions, regardless of whether a standard is provided in the trust instrument to or for the benefit of a beneficiary of the trust, may exercise without prior court approval the trustee's discretion by appointing part or all of the trust property in favor of a trustee of another trust.

 A.R.S. § 14-10819(A)The statute applies to both testamentary trusts (created through a will) and irrevocable trusts created during the settlor's lifetime.
-It does not require the trustee to go to court first, though the trustee may request court approval before or after the transfer if desired.
+It does not require the trustee to go to court first, though the trustee may request court approval before or after the transfer.

 Conditions That Protect Beneficiaries